petere/peter.eisentraut.org/source/_posts/2015-08-14-have-problems-with-postgresql-try-using-hive.md

 Later, I wanted clear out the previous experiments, drop all tables, and start again.
 Apparently, dropping a table in Hive takes a very long time.
-Actually, no.  When you use PostgreSQL for the Hive metastore, any attempt to drop a table with *hang indefinitely*.
+Actually, no.  When you use PostgreSQL for the Hive metastore, any attempt to drop a table will *hang indefinitely*.

 [Someone](https://www.mail-archive.com/user@hive.apache.org/msg00515.html)
 summarized the issue: